Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1: Examination of Input Modalities

 \subsection{Participant recruitment}

 We recruited participants through Crowdworks, one of the most widely used crowdsourcing platforms in Japan.
 Majima et al.~\cite{majima2017conducting} confirmed that the subjects available through Crowdworks are sufficiently reliable for behavioral research.
-We recruited 28 participants (14 female and 14 male; PA1 -- PA28) in their 20s to 60s (Table \ref{tab:demographics1}).
+We conducted no screening based on participants’ mental health history, as the study targeted a broad general population.
+We recruited 28 participants (14 female and 14 male; PA1 -- 28) in their 20s to 60s (Table \ref{tab:demographics1}).